Wharton Business School

 To do justice with this question, you must possess a detailed familiarity with Wharton’s rich curriculum and community life.
 Which of its elements will help you achieve your dreams?
 For instance, past records show that the largest percentage of Wharton MBA’s go for investment banking, followed by management consulting.
 If your goals relate to any of these, the school obviously has something special to offer.
 What, according to you, are these special offerings?
 You can talk about Wharton’s immense focus on Quant based curriculum and its world famous faculty members of Finance.

-With more than 100 clubs in its campus, Wharton offers an incredible opportunity to students to network with peers and alumni.
-If you dream to launch your wind power firm post MBA, then show how the Energy club will help you to network with future business partners and Wharton Energy Conference will help you to rub shoulders with senior leaders in the Energy industry.
+With more than 100 clubs on its campus, Wharton offers an incredible opportunity for students to network with peers and alumni.
+If you dream of launching your wind power firm post MBA, then show how the Energy club will help you to network with future business partners and Wharton Energy Conference will help you to rub shoulders with senior leaders in the Energy industry.
 Moreover, narrate how you are impressed by the knowledge sharing at the Wharton Entrepreneurship Summit and are eager to meet some prominent VCs in the next summit.

-If you dream to join hands with a top notch consulting firm, then narrate how the Wharton-INSEAD alliance will be a dream come true for you.
+If you dream of joining hands with a top-notch consulting firm, then narrate how the Wharton-INSEAD alliance will be a dream come true for you.
 Being one of the best schools in the world, INSEAD is the mecca for consulting.
 You can showcase how studying in INSEAD will help you to network with top consulting companies in Europe.

 As you can see, the possibilities are truly infinite.
 All you need to do is a thorough research on Wharton.
 Talk to students, alumni, or the admissions team.
 You can talk to us as well as we have helped hundreds of Wharton applicants to finally sit in the Wharton classroom!

-First and foremost, Wharton puts a lot of emphasis on collaborative leadership and team work.
-Hence, you may select a team based experience that will help you to describe various facets of your leadership experience.
-Or, you may choose an experience in which you pushed things to new heights, did something to ruffle the status quo, changed the game, shifted things, or did something unexpected to create a substantial impact on your organization or any other non-profit.
+As a Wharton MBA student, you are supposed to significantly contribute to the case study discussions in classroom, group projects and student-driven professional and social clubs.
+Wharton puts a lot of emphasis on collaborative leadership and teamwork.
+Hence, you may select 2~3 pivotal experiences that will help you to describe various facets of your leadership experience.
+Select stories in which you pushed things to new heights, did something to ruffle the status quo, changed the game, shifted things, or did something unexpected to create a substantial impact on your organization or any other non-profit.
+Thereafter, explain to the admission committee how such eye-opening experiences will help you to contribute to the Wharton community.

 Wharton MBA Application Deadlines & Class Profiles